Last updated on May 13th, 2021

 - Incubate the tube at 35-37 °C for 4 hours.

-- The development of a yellow colour in the supernatant indicates a positive test for E. coli.
+- The development of yellow color in the supernatant indicates a positive test for E. coli.

 Expected results of MUG Test